Li (unit): Changing values

 Under the Tang dynasty (AD 618–907), the li was approximately 323 meters.

 In the late Manchu or Qing dynasty, the number of chi was increased from 1,500 per li to 1,800.
 This had a value of 2115 feet or 644.6 meters.
 In addition, the Qing added a longer unit called the tu, which was equal to 150 li (96.7 km).

 These changes were undone by the Republic of China of Chiang Kai-shek, who adopted the metric system in 1928.
-The Republic of China (now also known as Taiwan) continues not to use the li at all but only the kilometer (Mandarin: 公里, gōnglǐ, lit. "common li").
+The Republic of China (now also known as Taiwan) continues not to use the li at all but only the kilometer.

 Under Mao Zedong, the People's Republic of China reinstituted the traditional units as a measure of anti-imperialism and cultural pride before officially adopting the metric system in 1984.
 A place was made within this for the traditional units, which were restandardized to metric values.
 A modern li is thus set at exactly half a kilometer (500 meters).
 However, unlike the jin which is still frequently preferred in daily use over the kilogram, the li is almost never used.
 Nonetheless, its appearance in many phrases and sayings means that "kilometer" must always be specified by saying gōnglǐ in full.